KIR-CellDIVE/wsi-segmentation/README.md

 ### Build whole-slide image segmentation container

-We start by creating a `builds` folder in the HOME `~` directory and cloning/downloading this repository from GitHub:
+If you on Windows enter your previously created WSL virtual environment by typing `wsl -d Ubuntu -u ubuntu` (if you have not already done so) or if you on Linux open your favourite terminal emulator.
+To build the WSI segmentation container we start by creating a `builds` folder in the HOME `~` directory and cloning/downloading this repository from GitHub:

 ```bash
 mkdir -p ~/builds \
 && cd ~/builds \
 && git clone https://github.com/KIR-CellDIVE/wsi-segmentation.git
 ```
-Next, we build a Apptainer container called `wsi_segmentation.sif` based on definition file `Apptainer.def`:
+Next, we build a Apptainer container called `wsi_segmentation.sif` based on definition file `Apptainer`:

 ```bash
 cd wsi-segmentation/apptainer \